 Do MRIs Paint an Accurate Picture?

 Ah, MRIs!
 We all know them well!
 Some of us get a good nap in despite the jackhammering noises swirling around our heads, while others have to fight the urge to crawl out of the tube and run for the hills.
-They are the best test we have to diagnose MS, track disease progression, and evaluate the effectiveness of treatment, but they are still an imperfect tool (though if you have lived with MS for awhile, you probably already knew that!).
-They can often raise more questions than the answer, which often begs the question – what exactly is the role of MRI scans in MS?
+They are the best test we have to diagnose MS, track disease progression, and evaluate the effectiveness of treatment, but they are still an imperfect tool (though, if you have lived with MS for a while, you probably already knew that!).
+They can often raise more questions than they answer, which often begs the question – what exactly is the role of MRI scans in MS?

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.